Willi Castro Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Tigers' 4.62 team ERA ranks 25th across all league pitching staffs.
+- The Tigers have a 4.57 team ERA that ranks 24th across all league pitching staffs.

-- Tigers pitchers combine to give up 84 total home runs at a rate of 1.3 per game (to rank 20th in baseball).
+- The Tigers rank 20th in baseball in home runs surrendered (85 total, 1.3 per game).

-- In his last appearance -- out of the bullpen on Sunday -- the left-hander tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while surrendering one hit.
+- The lefty last appeared in relief on Sunday, when he tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while giving up one hit.

-- The 25-year-old has amassed a 7.23 ERA and 7.7 strikeouts per nine innings in 13 games this season, while allowing a batting average of .302 to opposing hitters.
+- In 13 games this season, the 25-year-old has a 7.23 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.